 10. How and where do we store or transfer your personal data?

 We will only store your personal data within the UK.
-This means that your personal data will be fully protected under the GDPR or to equivalent standards by law.
+This means that your personal data will be fully protected under the UK GDPR or to equivalent standards by law.

 The security of your personal data is essential to us, and to protect your data, we take a number of important measures, including the following: